-20.1 The Commission may by written notice, require any person within Singapore, who appears to be acquainted with the facts or circumstances of a matter pertaining to an investigation, to attend before the Commission50.
+- 20.1 The Commission may by written notice, require any person within Singapore, who appears to be acquainted with the facts or circumstances of a matter pertaining to an investigation, to attend before the Commission.48 - 20.2 The Commission may also orally examine any person who appears to be acquainted with the facts or circumstances of the matter.
+49 A statement made by any person so examined will be:

-46 See PDPA, section 2(1).
+44 See PDPA, section 2(1).

-47 See PDPA, section 2(1).
+45 See PDPA, section 2(1).

-48 See paragraph 1A(1)(a) of the Ninth Schedule to the PDPA.
+46 See paragraph 1A(1)(a) of the Ninth Schedule to the PDPA.

-49 Please refer to paragraph 18.3 of these Guidelines concerning offences under the PDPA.
+47 See paragraph 18.3 of these Guidelines concerning offences under the PDPA.

-50 See Paragraph 1A(1)(b) of the Ninth Schedule to the PDPA.
+48 See paragraph 1A(1)(b) of the Ninth Schedule to the PDPA.